-House plants provide interest, beauty and clean air in the home.
+House plants, or indoor plants, provide interest, beauty and clean air in the home.
 They come in a huge variety of forms, from large-leaved jungle plants to tiny succulents that look like stones.
-There are house plants for sun and shade, dry conditions and humid bathrooms – almost a houseplant for every situation and every home gardener.
+There are house plants for sun and shade, dry conditions and humid bathrooms – almost a house plant for every situation and every home gardener.

 How to grow house plants

 Before you buy your house plant, check which conditions it needs to grow well and whether you can provide those conditions in your home.
-Most house plants love bright but indirect light – a few feet from a window is ideal.
+Most indoor plants thrive in bright but indirect light – a few feet from a window is ideal.
 No house plant will be happy next to a radiator, open fire or air conditioning unit.

 - Must-have house plants

 - Eight house plants to grow on a windowsill

 - 10 exotic house plants to grow

 We’ve picked 25 of our favourite indoor plants below, listed below.

 Spider plants (Chlorophytum) are easy to grow and will reward you with frequent offsets that can be grown on and given to friends.
 As well as the variegated varieties ‘Vittatum’ and ‘Variegatum’, you could also grow ‘Lemon’, which has fresh green foliage.
 They look fabulous in hanging containers.
 Grow out of direct sunlight, and water and feed regularly while in active growth.